Lights guide for modems with multiple status lights

 Firmware is the built-in software that makes your modem work.
 Occasional updates are needed to add new features, fix bugs, and keep the modem running its best.
 When a firmware update is being installed automatically, you'll see the power light blink to show the update is in progress.
 This most often happens in the middle of the night.

-WAN light
+WAN/LAN light

 LAN or Ethernet lights